-Winter is here, and if we weren’t already planning on spending more time indoors thanks to the global pandemic, the rain, cold weather, and darkness are making sure that we’re heading for our sofas to take our mind off things.
+Winter is here.
+We weren’t already planning on spending more time indoors thanks to the global pandemic.
+Moreover, the rain, cold weather, and darkness are making sure that we’re heading for our sofas to take our minds off things.
 But rather than tuning out in front of another series of a show you’re only half watching, why not engage your brain with some online gaming?

 Read also: Top 10 Online Multiplayer Games